cognominal/spc-learn/README.md

 pnpm run dev
 ```

-4. Open your browser to `http://localhost:5173`
+4. Open your browser to `http://localhost:5173` (5173 or the chosen port)

+    Shortcuts
+     press r + enter to restart the server
+     press u + enter to show server url
+     press o + enter to open in browser
+     press c + enter to clear console
+     press q + enter to quit

 ## Building